cncf/glossary/content/en/cloud-computing.md

 tags: ["infrastructure", "fundamental", ""]
 ---

-Cloud computing is a method of providing computing resources such as CPU power, storage, and network capabilities via the internet.
-It allows users to leverage remote computing power located in distant data centers.
-There are two types: private cloud, dedicated to a single organization, and public cloud, open for general use.
+Cloud computing offers CPU power, storage, and network capabilities over the internet, enabling scalable and flexible access to resources across global data centers.
+It spans private clouds, dedicated to single organizations for security and control, and public clouds, open for widespread use, optimizing cost and scalability.

 ## Problem it addresses